Taming Transformers for High-Resolution Image Synthesis: Conclusion

 \FloatBarrier

-The supplementary material for our work \emph{Taming Transformers for High-Resolution Image Synthesis} is structured as follows: First, in Sec.~\ref{sec:impldetails}, we present hyperparameters and architectures which were used to train our models.
+The supplementary material for our work \emph{Taming Transformers for High-Resolution Image Synthesis} is structured as follows: First, Sec.~\ref{sec:changelog} summarizes changes to a previous version of this paper.
+In Sec.~\ref{sec:impldetails}, we present hyperparameters and architectures which were used to train our models.
 Next, extending the discussion of Sec.~\ref{sec:wurst}, Sec.~\ref{supp:contextrich} presents additional evidence for the importance of perceptually rich codebooks and its interpretation as a trade-off between reconstruction fidelity and sampling capability.
-Additional results on high-resolution image synthesis for a wide range of tasks are then presented in Sec.~\ref{sec:addition}.
-Finally, Sec.~\ref{sec:orderingsupp} contains the full results regarding the ordering of image representations, as discussed in Sec.~\ref{sec:three}.
+Additional results on high-resolution image synthesis for a wide range of tasks are then presented in Sec.~\ref{sec:addition}, and Sec.~\ref{supp:nns} shows nearest neighbors of samples.
+Finally, Sec.~\ref{sec:orderingsupp} contains results regarding the ordering of image representations.